rimc-lab/RIMC/README.md

 ## Contact

-For research discussions, technical suggestions, or collaboration proposals related to RIMC, you may contact me via the GitHub-provided noreply address below:
+For research discussions, technical suggestions, or collaboration proposals related to RIMC, you may contact me via the address below:

-Currently preparing a dedicated project address
+rimclab.project@gmail.com

 If you prefer to submit feedback publicly, feel free to open an Issue or Discussion in this repository.